EVERYTHING FAMILY &

 voice for the bi-colored python rock snake.
 (It's also a great way to learn

 some "big words".)
 Best of all is the time spent together making special

 memories that let your children know they are special to you.

 Grandparents Day by making a family tree.
 If you are lucky enough to

-have grandparents who are still alive and living nearby, use a tape
+have grandparents who are still alive and living nearby, make a video

 childhood, their favorite things and places.

 ME..Love, Grandma Books.